lorrainehsiao/homework-01/README.md

                               Check your Hard Disk box is checked Right click Hard Drive icon on Desktop, click 'Get Info' and check capacity
       ![setting you memory for 1G](https://raw.github.com/lauraccunningham/homework-01/master/images/2%20increaseTo1GofData.png)
+     - Follow defaults all the way through to finish setting up the virtual machine
+     - Double click on the machine you've created, and it will ask you to "select start up disk"
      - Select the Ubuntu Server Image from your downloads folder
       - Accept Defaults for VirtualBox
       - ** Note:  Left ⌘ (Command Key, http://en.wikipedia.org/wiki/Command_key) directly refers to the ⌘ key left of your space bar on the keyboard. **
       ![setting you memory for 1G](https://raw.github.com/lauraccunningham/homework-01/master/images/3%20importantToLKnowAbout.virtualBoxAutoCaptureFeature%20hitLeftCommandToReleaseMouseAndKeyBoard.png)